mohammedfajer/notes/docs/GAP5006 Game Dyanmics/tutorial-ue5/week1.md

 We now want to create a <u>**root component**</u> that we can attach a camera to.
 Do the following:

-3. Firstly, we want to specify that this object will receive input during game play.
+3. Firstly, we want to specify that this object will receive input during gameplay.
 Within the **GD_Pawn.cpp** source file, in the **constructor** add the following code:

 ```cpp title="C:\temp\UE5\GDyn1\Source\GDyn1\GD_Pawn.cpp"
 // Sets default values